ablaette/PolMine.github.io/corpora.md

 permalink: /corpora/
 ---

-# Public data

-The focus of PolMine is on the texts published by public institutions.
+*Public data:*: The focus of PolMine is on the texts published by public institutions.
 Corpora of parliamentary protocols remain at the heart of the project: Parliamentary proceedings are available for long stretches of time, cover a broad set of public policies and are in the public domain, making them a valuable text resource for political science.
 In the course of the project, we have worked with txt-, pdf- and html-documents as raw material.
 We establish a framework for processing plenary protocols.

 # Sustainability